Matt Elam

-Matthew D. Elam (born September 21, 1991) is an American football safety for the Orlando Guardians of the XFL.
-He played college football at Florida, where he earned All-American honors.
-He was drafted by the Baltimore Ravens in the first round of the 2013 NFL Draft.
+Matthew D. Elam (born September 21, 1991) is an American professional football safety for the San Antonio Gunslingers of the Indoor Football League (IFL).
+He played college football for the Florida Gators, where he earned All-American honors.
+He was selected by the Baltimore Ravens in the first round of the 2013 NFL draft.

-Early years
+Early life

 Elam was born in Palm Beach Gardens, Florida.
 He attended William T. Dwyer High School in Palm Beach Gardens, where he played linebacker, defensive back, running back and wide receiver for the Dwyer Panthers high school football team.
 As a senior, he had 1,883 rushing yards and 27 touchdowns.
 He was named Gatorade High School Football Player of the Year and Mr. Football for the state of Florida, and a USA Today high school All-American.
 He played in the 2010 U.S. Army All-American Bowl, where he announced his intent to play at the University of Florida during the game.
-He is the younger brother of former NFL safety Abram Elam and the uncle of current NFL cornerback Kaiir Elam.